azaghal/factorio-beyond-vanilla-qol/README.md

     > Export and import current quickbar configuration in form of blueprints.
 Useful for getting the quickbar easily configured at any stage of the game (simply store multiple presets for early/mid/late game and use them as necessary).

--   Swap back and forth first five and last five items in quickbar for easier access ([Quick Swap](https://mods.factorio.com/mod/QuickSwap))
+-   Swap back and forth first five and last five items in quickbar for easier access ([Quickbar Vertical Swap](https://mods.factorio.com/mod/quickbar-vertical-swap))

     > Swaps the first five аnd last five items in quickbar slots, a bit like vertical cycling of the quickbar.
 Makes those items in positions 6-10 more easily reachable with standard configuration controls (1 through 10 for picking slot from quickbar). **WARNING:** Default control binding is `C`, making it overlap with vanilla game's binding for shooting selected target.
 It is advisable to change the binding for *Shoot selected* to `Shift + Spacebar`.